DSaunders/EasyEvents/readme.md

 Internally, the `SqlEventStore` uses all Async methods when writing to the database.

 The SQL store currently only support a single consumer.
 When an event is raised, it is persisted and them replayed back to any handlers.
-Support for multiple applictions subscribing to the same event streams is listed in the 'Currently working on' section below.
+Support for multiple applictions subscribing to the same event stream is listed in the 'Currently working on' section below.

 ### In Memory